-Generic Name: fentanyl (sublingual) (FEN tan il sub LIN gwal)
+Generic Name: fentanyl (buccal/sublingual) (FEN tan il BUK al / sub LIN gwal)

-Brand Names: Subsys
+Brand Names: Abstral, Fentora, Subsys

 What is Subsys?

-Subsys (fentanyl sublingual [under the tongue]) is an opioid pain medication.
+Subsys spray (fentanyl sublingual [under the tongue]) is an opioid pain medication.
 An opioid is sometimes called a narcotic.

-Subsys spray is used to treat "breakthrough" cancer pain.
-Subsys is taken together with other non-fentanyl narcotic pain medicine that is used around the clock.
+Subsys spray is used to treat "breakthrough" cancer pain that is not controlled by other medicines.
+Subsys is taken together with other non-fentanyl narcotic pain medicines that are used around the clock.

-Do not use Subsys unless you are already being treated with a similar opioid pain medicine and your body is tolerant to it.
+Do not use Subsys spray unless you are already being treated with a similar opioid pain medicine and your body is tolerant to it.
 Talk with your doctor if you are not sure you are opioid-tolerant.

-seizures, epilepsy, or a history of head injury or brain tumor;
+a history of head injury, brain tumor, or seizures;

 low blood pressure, slow heartbeats or other heart rhythm disorder;